-ARCHBISHOP CARROLL HIGH SCHOOL MERIT AND DEMERIT SYSTEM Purpose:
+ARCHBISHOP CARROLL HIGH SCHOOL DISCIPLINE PHILOSOPHY Purpose

 Archbishop Carroll High School believes that learning and care for the community is a disciplinary process.
 Discipline is the process by which students should act in accord with a specific code of behavior.
 Students are expected to have "discipline" in their actions and behaviors to uphold a positive code of conduct, and therefore, create for themselves and others, behaviors that show growth and maturity.
 This growth and maturity are the means by which Archbishop Carroll High School students do their part to uphold the values of the community, and protect the common good.
 In accord with our mission and Profile of Patriot, Archbishop Carroll students are held in high regard and have the expectation to act in a way that is becoming a person of faith, living a life of virtue, pursuing academic excellence, and serving the common good.
-Students can earn merits for behavior that reflect going beyond the expectations of a Archbishop Carroll Patriot, and are reflected in positive student conduct.
 Students earn demerits for behaviors that do not reflect the expectations of Archbishop Carroll students.